Do you want to know some Linux statistics in detail? Well, you’ve come to the right place.

-According to the latest reports of 2021, Linux’s operating system runs on all the top 500 supercomputers around the world.
-Whereas, according to 2017’s report, Linux used to run on 498 supercomputers.
+According to the latest reports of 2021, Linux Statistics on operating systems runs on all the top 500 supercomputers around the world.
+According to a 2017’s report, Linux used to run on 498 supercomputers.

 5. The Number of Linux Games Available on Steam Reached 4,060 During 2018